 Who We Are

-The Trans-NIH Liaisons Coordinating Team is composed of scientific leaders across NIH who support activities of the All of Us Research Program, provide input on scientific opportunities, and share information with their respective offices, institutes, and centers.
+The Trans-NIH Liaisons Coordinating Team is made up of scientific leaders from across NIH.
+They help support program activities and offer input on scientific opportunities.
+They also share program information with their Offices, Institutes, and Centers.

 Through a set of funding awards, All of Us also works with various institutions, organizations, and community groups.
 Learn about the program’s funding and partners.